epsilon537/boxlambda/_drafts/dfx.markdown

 Terminology
 -----------
 In the remainder of this post, I will adapt the Xilinx-AMD terminology associated with Partial FPGA Reconfiguration.
-Here's an overview of the terms used:
+Here is an overview of the terms used:
 - **Dynamic Function eXchange (DFX)**: the Xilinx-AMD term for Partial FPGA Reconfiguration.
 - **DFX Controller**: The DFX Controller IP provides management functions for DFX designs.
 When hardware or software trigger events occur, the DFX Controller pulls partial bitstreams from memory and delivers them to an *Internal Configuration Access Port (ICAP)*.
-The IP also assists with logical decoupling and startup events, customizable per Reconfigurable Partition.
+The IP also assists with logical decoupling and startup events, which are customizable per Reconfigurable Partition.
 - **ICAP**: Internal Configuration Access Port, a Vivado primitive giving access to the FPGA configuration functionality built into Xilinx-AMD FPGAs.
 - **Reconfigurable Module (RM)**: An RM is the netlist or HDL description of a module that is implemented within a *Reconfigurable Partition (RP)*.
-Multiple RMs can exist for a given RP, e.g. *vs0_stub* and *vs0_j1b* are two RM variants defined for the RP *boxlambda_soc/vs0_inst*.
-All RM variants belonging to an RP comply to the same interface defined by the RP.
+Multiple RMs can exist for a given RP.
+For example, *vs0_stub* and *vs0_j1b* are two RM variants defined for the RP *boxlambda_soc/vs0_inst*.
+All RM variants belonging to an RP comply with the same interface defined by the RP.
-- **Reconfigurable Partition (RP)**: An RP is a module instance in the FPGA design hierarchy that's marked as *Reconfigurable*.
+- **Reconfigurable Partition (RP)**: An RP is a module instance in the FPGA design hierarchy marked as *Reconfigurable*.
 An RP is the container of an RM.
 In this post, the RP is instance *boxlambda_soc/vs0_inst*.
 - **Virtual Socket (VS)**: a synonym for RP.
 Vivado documentation uses the term VS within the context of the DFX Controller IP.
-- **Partition Pins**: Partition pins are the logical and physical connection between the Static Design and and an RP.
+- **Partition Pins**: Partition pins are the logical and physical connection between the Static Design and an RP.
 The Vivado toolchain automatically creates, places, and manages partition pins.
-- **Pblock**: A Pblock is a user-defined region in the FPGA floorplan specifying the device resources contained within.
+- **Pblock**: A Pblock is a user-defined region in the FPGA floor plan specifying the device resources contained within.
 In the context of DFX, a Pblock is associated with an RP.
 It defines the FPGA resources (Block RAM, LUTs,...) allocated to that RP.
 - **Static Design**: The static design is the part of the design that does not change during partial reconfiguration.
-The static design includes the top-level and all modules not defined as reconfigurable.
+It includes the top-level, and all modules not defined as reconfigurable.
 The static design is built with static logic and static routing.

 ![DFX Terminology applied to the BoxLambda SoC](../assets/dfx_terminology.png)